jvo203/fits_web_ql/README.md

 install a free open-source Intel SPMD compiler (ispc) and then execute "make" from within the fits_webql_ql directory

 ##
+install clang

-install clang (for macOS this step can probably be skipped as clang should already be present),
+macOS: this step can probably be skipped as clang should already be present, if not you should run "xcode-select --install" from the command-line to install the software development environment

+Ubuntu Linux:

+sudo apt install clang

-i.e. for CentOS 7 please go to
+for CentOS 7 you may try the alonid repository:

 https://copr.fedorainfracloud.org/coprs/alonid/llvm-3.9.0/